 It’s also hard to train your legs very effectively with resistance chairs since they are designed to be used in a sitting position.
 That said, you can train your legs relatively well with bodyweight squats and lunges.

-If you don’t have room for large and bulky exercise equipment in your house or apartment but prefer to workout at the privacy of your home instead of a gym, you might be interested in exercise equipment that doesn’t take too much room.
+If you don’t have room for large and bulky exercise equipment in your house or apartment but prefer to work out in the privacy of your home instead of a gym, you might be interested in the exercise equipment that doesn’t take too much room.

 Bodyweight training, also known as calisthenics is your best bet if you don’t have room for exercise machines.
 You can actually train your whole body quite efficiently with bodyweight exercises like squats, push-ups, and pull-ups.